isolver/ioHub/docs/iohub/quickstart.rst

 ==========

-In this section we will introduce ioHub by converting the PsychoPy demo 'mouse.py' to use the ioHub Event Monitoring Framework using a 'srcipt only' approach to working with ioHub.
-We will then convert a second PsychoPy demo, 'joystick_universal.py', but this time use the scipt + configuration file approach to using ioHub.
+In this section we will introduce ioHub by converting the PsychoPy demo 'mouse.py' to use the ioHub Event Monitoring Framework using a 'script only' approach to working with ioHub.
+We will then convert a second PsychoPy demo, 'joystick_universal.py', but this time use the scipt + ioHub configuration file approach.

-Each approach has some strengths and weaknesses, however in general if the experiment is using more complex device types, like an eye tracker or an analog to digital converter, then the latter approach of using two configuration files to define experiment and session metadata and the specifics of how the devices being used should be configured, plus  a python source file that contains your experiment logic, is the better approach to use.
+Each approach has strengths and weaknesses.
+In general if the experiment is using complex device types, like an eye tracker or an analog to digital converter, then the latter approach of using configuration files to define experiment metadata and device implementation alongside a python source file containing experiment logic is preferred.

 Converting PsychoPy's mouse.py Demo to use ioHub
 ================================================